greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="log_temp_files"></a>log\_temp\_files

 Controls logging of temporary file names and sizes.
 Temporary files can be created for sorts, hashes, temporary query results and spill files.
 A log entry is made in `log` for each temporary file when it is deleted.
-Depending on the source of the temporary files, the log entry could be created on either the master and/or segments.
+Depending on the source of the temporary files, the log entry could be created on either the coordinator and/or segments.
 A `log_temp_files` value of zero logs all temporary file information, while positive values log only files whose size is greater than or equal to the specified number of kilobytes.
 The default setting is `-1`, which deactivates logging.
 Only superusers can change this setting.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|